 The NHS ultimately funds the vast majority of POMs supplied to patients in the UK.
-In England only, it recovers a small fraction of its costs through flat-rate prescription charges, payable only by some patients (usually, adults aged under 60 in employment and earning over a certain threshold).
-The UK has a smaller - but growing - private healthcare market, funded by patients themselves or through private insurance.
+In England only, it recovers a small fraction of its costs through flat-rate prescription charges, payable by a small minority of patients (usually, adults aged under 60 in full-time employment and earning over a certain threshold).
+The UK has a smaller - but ever-growing - private healthcare market, funded by patients themselves or through private insurance.